What Does Car Insurance Cover?

 • Childcare or house cleaning expenses

-Imagine that you drove off the side of the road and hit a tree.
+Imagine this: You drive off the side of the road and hit a tree.
 You end up breaking your wrist, and require an X-ray and a cast.
 Your medical costs will be covered by PIP or MedPay coverage.

 Uninsured motorist coverage